Lighthouses of Benin

 Cotonou Light, August 2011

-Panoramio photo copyright J.P.
+Panoramio photo (no longer online) copyright J.P.
 Honkoop; used by permission

 * Cotonou (3)